Pediatric Echocardiography Z-Score Calculator

 - Suboptimal image quality leading to uncertainty about exact borders

-- Wrong BSA or age input: Gross calculation errors or transposition of data completely invalidate Z-scores.
+Wrong BSA or age input: Gross calculation errors or transposition of data completely invalidate Z-scores.
 Always double-check height, weight, and age entry.
+Ensure the correct BSA formula is used (Haycock is recommended by the ASE).

-- Ignoring clinical context: A Z-score 2.1 (borderline) in an asymptomatic child with normal ejection fraction is reassuring; the same Z-score 2.1 in a symptomatic child with EF 40% suggests progression and warrants therapy escalation.
+Ignoring clinical context: A Z-score of +2.1 (borderline) in an asymptomatic child with normal ejection fraction is reassuring; the same Z-score in a symptomatic child with EF 40% suggests progression and warrants therapy escalation.

-- Single Z-score decision-making: One measurement does not capture disease trajectory.
+Single Z-score decision-making: One measurement does not capture disease trajectory.
 Trend is more informative than absolute value.
-LV LVID-d Z-score of 2.3 stable over 2 years is different from 2.3 that was 1.5 six months prior (indicating rapid progression).
+An LVIDd Z-score of +2.3 stable over 2 years is different from +2.3 that was +1.5 six months prior (indicating rapid progression).

-- Neglecting systolic function: Z-scoring dimensions alone does not assess contractility.
-A normal-sized LV with low ejection fraction indicates systolic dysfunction; a dilated LV with normal ejection fraction indicates eccentric hypertrophy (different pathophysiology, different management).
+Neglecting systolic function: Z-scoring dimensions alone does not assess contractility.
+A normal-sized LV with low ejection fraction indicates systolic dysfunction; a dilated LV with normal ejection fraction indicates volume overload (different pathophysiology, different management).

 Evidence & Validation